AbleTech/question_selector/README.md

 # QuestionSelector

-A javascript plugin to read a JSON file and guide a user through a number of questions & answers to get a result.
+A javascript widget to guide a user through a number of questions & answers to get a result, based off a JSON config file.

 ### Requirements